DeAndre Lansdowne: Professional career

 After graduating from Fort Lewis, Lansdowne had decided to try to play professional basketball, but the agency he had signed with did not receive calls about possible contracts for him, and he decided to continue his studies and he also started working as a bricklayer and laborer.
 After four years away from competitive basketball, Lansdowne received an offer from Pioneros de Delicias, a Mexican team playing in the Chihuahua State league (Liga de Básquetbol Estatal de Chihuahua, or LBE).
-Thanks to a YouTube video showing his highlights, Lansdowne was contacted by Hertener Löwen, the team of the city of Herten in Germany.
+Thanks to a YouTube video showing his highlights, Lansdowne was contacted by Hertener Löwen, a team of the city of Herten in Germany.
 Lansdowne played his first season in Europe in the ProB, the third tier of German basketball.
-In that season he scored a career-high 46 points on December 12, 2015 against EN Baskets Schwelm, and also had a 20-rebound game on March 19, 2016, again when playing EN Baskets Schwelm.
+In that season he scored a career-high 46 points on December 12, 2015, against EN Baskets Schwelm, and also had a 20-rebound game on March 19, 2016, again when playing EN Baskets Schwelm.
 In 22 games (all starts) in ProB, Lansdowne averaged 22.9 points (second in the league), 7.5 rebounds, 3.6 assists and 2.4 steals per game in 37.2 minutes per game.

 His performances with Hertener Löwen attracted the interest of Hamburg Towers, which signed Lansdowne for the 2016–17 ProA season: Lansdowne therefore moved up one level, to the second tier of basketball in Germany.
 He played 27 games (24 starts) with the new club, and averaged 12.3 points, 5 rebounds, 2.3 assists and 1.3 steals per game in 28.1 minutes of average playing time.
 Hamburg Towers ended the season in 9th place, missing the playoffs by one spot.